-The 2019 Dairy Feed Quality Conference – a two‐day technical conference for feed manufacturers, nutritionists and senior executives of milk operations examining dairy nutrition, and the interaction between nutrition and management of the modern cow – will be held on 16-17 September (Monday-Tuesday) at the Hilton Sukhumvit Hotel, in Bangkok, Thailand.
+The 2019 Dairy Feed Quality Conference – a two‐day technical conference for feed manufacturers, nutritionists and senior executives of milk operations examining dairy nutrition, and the interaction between nutrition and management of the modern cow – was held on 16-17 September (Monday-Tuesday) at the Hilton Sukhumvit Hotel, in Bangkok, Thailand.

-The conference will bring together an exciting team of practical hands‐on speakers all with experience of milk production under tropical conditions to cover the themes of:
+The conference brought together an exciting team of practical hands‐on speakers all with experience of milk production under tropical conditions to cover the themes of: